andre-st/amazon-wishless/README.md

 - the filter rules in `settings.py` (MAXPRICE, EXCLUDES, MINPRIORITY etc)
 - the old `wishlist.xml` (if exists) in order to identify changes

-Modern web-browsers don't just display the exported XML-file but can format it based on:
+Modern web-browsers also layout the exported plain XML-file based on:
 - the HTML document structure rules in `wishlist.xslt` (headings, sections, ...)
 - the HTML document presentation rules in `wishlist.css` (colors, fonts, ...)

-The `wishlist.xslt` currently declares:
+The `wishlist.xslt` currently declares a document with:
 - a section that only displays changes (newcomers)
 - a section that only displays the most important items from all lists together
 - multiple sections for all individual lists with their items